jfrog/jfrog-security-docs/Xray/use-cases/how-to-filter-1st-party-components.md

 # How to Filter Out Your 1st Party Components in CycloneDX SBOM report

+> Feature is supported in Xray Version 3.108 or later.

 ## Via UI

 ### Creating Filter Property Set